What Is Cellulitis?

 Cellulitis begins with a small area of skin that's:

-As this area begins to spread, a child may begin to feel ill and get a fever and, sometimes, chills and sweats.
-Swollen lymph nodes (or swollen glands) are sometimes found near the area of infected skin.
+As this area begins to spread, a child may begin to feel ill and get a fever.
+Swollen (sometimes called swollen “glands”) are sometimes found near the area of infected skin.

 The time it takes for symptoms to start varies, depending on which bacteria cause the cellulitis.
 For example, a child with cellulitis caused by Pasteurella multocida, often found in animal bites, can have symptoms less than 24 hours after the bite.
 But cellulitis caused by other types of bacteria may not cause symptoms for several days.